 Both path languages have their pros and cons.
 Generally, CSS selectors are briefer but less powerful than xpath.
 When web scraping it's best to mix both!

-No, typically CSS selectors do not support native extensions, but many libraries can be patched quite easily as CSS selectors are typically converted to xpath selectors before runtime.
-That being said, it's better to fallback to XPATH if CSS capabilities are inadequate.
+No, typically CSS selectors do not support native extensions.
+However many web scraping libraries can be patched with extra features as CSS selectors are typically converted to XPath selectors before runtime.
+That being said, it's better to fallback to XPath if CSS capabilities are inadequate.